2:01 PM 6/30/2009 Eagle Talk

 Terry Webb (l) a.k.a.
 Terry37, is a WW2 militaria collector and avid history buff, who resides in Murfreesboro, TN.
 Terry's dad was a career aviator in the USAF, which started Terry's interest in all things military.

-Johan WILLAERT with his wife Kristien, shown with their (then) 3-year old daughter Ellen, in one of Belgium's theme parks.
-Johan lives at the Belgian coast, close to the battlefields of WW1, and he's a Senior NCO in the Belgian Armed Forces, having served for over 21 years in Belgium, Germany and other countries.
-He currently works as a PR-Officer for an Army NCO Training Center near the historic city of Bruges, Belgium.
+Johan WILLAERT with his wife Kristien, shown with their then 11-year old daughter Ellen, at the WTC Memorial in NY City in May 2012.
+Johan lives at the Belgian coast, close to the battlefields of WW1, and he's a Senior NCO in the Belgian Armed Forces, having served for over 30 years in Belgium, Germany and other countries.
+He currently works as a recruiter in the Armed Forces Recruiting Office in the historic city of Bruges, Belgium.
 He started collecting WW2 US Army in the ETO militaria in 1976 and has a great interest in the D-Day actions, especially the ordeal of the 29th Infantry Division on Omaha Beach.
+Johan is a frequent visitor to ETO battlefields, where the webmaster has encountered him, on a number of occasions.

 Nadine Wierzbowski-Field is our original TT pinup girl.
 Born a Gemini Ox in 1973, Nadine is the daughter of Ed Wierzbowski H/502, who was with Joe Mann when he performed a feat of heroism which resulted in a poshumous award of the Congressional Medal of Honor.
 Nadine is a world class forum lurker, who works as a RN in Orlando, FL.